AdrianDeWinter/SE-Utilities/README.md

 # SE-Utilities

-A number of utilities, libraries and a custom framework for SpaceEngineers in-game scripts
+A number of utilities and libraries for SpaceEngineers in-game scripts